lsst/templates/project_templates/technote_spietex/README.md

-# technote_adasstex
+pie

-**LSST technical note repository, formatted as an ADASS paper preprint.**
+**LSST technical note repository, formatted as an SPIE  paper preprint.**

-This template generates a new paper repository based on [ADASSTex](https://www.adass.org/instructions.html).
 This template also uses bib and author metadata from [lsst-texmf](https://lsst-texmf.lsst.io).
 See [Technotes for stand-alone technical documentation in the Developer Guide](https://developer.lsst.io/project-docs/technotes.html).